-1. Meal Voucher Program: Donated meal swipes are converted into meal vouchers for students in need, which are thoughtfully distributed by a trusted campus administrative office that already works with this population, such as the financial aid office or resource center.
-A voucher grants a student access into campus dining centers, so the student can, just like everyone else, enjoy a warm meal.
+1. Meal Credit Program: Donated meal swipes are converted into meal credits for students in need, which are thoughtfully distributed by a trusted campus administrative office that already works with this population, such as the financial aid office or resource center.
+A meal credit grants a student access into campus dining centers, so the student can, just like everyone else, enjoy a warm meal.

 2. Campus Food Closet: Donated meal swipes are used to buy bulk produce or provide direct financial support to the campus pantry.

 3. Local Community Partner: The Swipes team selects a local, off-campus food distribution program or shelter to serve as the beneficiary.
-Our students, with our support, often choose a local organization at which they can also volunteer.
+Student leaders, with our support, often choose a local organization at which they can also volunteer.

 Swipes encourages each of our chapters to host regular volunteer opportunities for students in their team and the larger campus network to engage with the community.
 We believe that on-the-ground engagement will foster a sense of empathy and consciousness amongst our students and future leaders.

 Hunger and Homelessness Awareness Week: A week long initiative on campuses to raise awareness around the causes and effects of food and housing insecurity.
 The week can include: a panel on homelessness, a film screening, volunteer opportunities, thought provoking signage around campus, a food stamp challenge etc.

 Swipe Insecurity Campaign: A campaign to raise awareness about the prevalence of on-campus hunger, and start a conversation to fight the stigma surrounding personal finances—the barrier often preventing students from seeking support.